CouncilofLorien/counciloflorien.github.io/docs/cards/D/dragons-terror.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Dark Enchantment._ ***Playable on a Dragon or Drake hazard creature attack before the strikes are assigned.*** For each card you discard from your hand when _Dragon's Terror_ is declared, target one non-Wizard character of your choice in the defending company and make a roll (or draw a #)---add +2 for a Dragon attack.
+> > _Dark enchantment._ ***Playable on a Dragon or Drake hazard creature attack before the strikes are assigned.*** For each card you discard from your hand when _Dragon's Terror_ is declared, target one non-Wizard character of your choice in the defending company and make a roll (or draw a #)---add +2 for a Dragon attack.
 If the result is greater than the character's mind, the character taps.
 Each card discarded in this fashion counts as one against the company's hazard limit.
 >